estkme-group/lpac/docs/ENVVARS.md

   - `stdio`: use standard input/ouput
 * `AT_DEVICE`: specify which serial port device will be used by AT APDU backend.
 * `UIM_SLOT`: specify which UIM slot will be used by QMI QRTR APDU backend. (default: 1)
-* `INTERFACE_SELECT_ENV`: specify which PC/SC interface will be used by PC/SC APDU backend.
+* `DRIVER_IFID`: specify which PC/SC interface will be used by PC/SC APDU backend.

 ## Debug